keithbuhler/keithbuhler.github.io/fun/index.md

 **Flesh knows; but spirit knows it knows" Charles Williams**

-This page is devoted to a few of my favorite things.
-Each is a project I am working on or resources for those who might be interested.
+This page is devoted a few projects I am working on, as well as resources that might interest you.

 ## Resources ##